Sujith-the-great/CSE_576_NLP_Project/README.md

    ```
    git clone https://github.com/your-username/HallucinationGuard-Llama.git
    ```
-2. Navigate to the code/ directory to explore the implementation of each reasoning approach.
+2. Navigate to the CSE_576_2024F_class_project_2-main/ directory to explore the implementation of each reasoning approach.

 3. Refer to the Final Report-1.pdf for detailed insights into the project's methodology and results.
+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.